 I get it that Sarge have that bubbly and active attitude to almost everything, I mean everything.
 From simply doing the laundry to greeting us on the front door everytime we get home, he would wag his tail and run around the house and do some whinning noise like a 4 year old kid on sugar rush, which is for me, is super annoying.
 Kiara will just sit there on her cat tree and will stare at you, looking at your very soul thinking “oh you’re back? great. where’s my catnip?”.

 I daresay that I love Kiara more than Sarge and for me, I will always go for a pet cat, because I think Kiara and I share a lot in common: We laze around if left unchecked (sure yeah I would sleep on the couch at any time of the day if nothing else interests me and nothing else to do), We are really not that active compared to everyone else (I jog with my wife, that is if she successfully wakes me up every Sunday morning), and there is that air of mystery that surrounds the both of us (Im not saying that I am a gloomy person or something, my wife said that it is because I always wear a poker face, probably she’s right).
 Well, sometimes people say that pets are the reflection of their owners (I don’t look like a cat though), for me, it still all goes down on how you treat your pet.
 Treat them well, for only very few things in this world can give back the love you show them unconditionally.

 If you are reading this right now and you also have a cat just like me, I hope that the both of you will have a long time to be together and make lots of fun memories.

 Well, that’s all for now.
-If you are wondering how Kiara got her cat gear, you can check it right here: https://activefelinesolutions.com.au/.
-You can can also find here all the best things essential for your feline companion.
+If you are wondering how Kiara got her cat gear like the Cat Tree Scratcher PARALA 203 cm - GREY (AMAZON), you can get it on online pet store like the activefelinesolutions.com.au where you can also find here all the best things essential for your feline companion.